-With 8,000 faculty, more than 700 undergraduate programs and around 84,000 students on three campuses, the University of Toronto is in a class of its own.
+With 14,000 faculty, more than 700 undergraduate programs and around 87,000 students on three campuses, the University of Toronto is in a class of its own.
 St. George, the leafy downtown campus, has the historic stone buildings, while the newer Scarborough and Mississauga campuses are in quieter suburban settings.
 U of T’s halls have echoed with the debates of future premiers and prime ministers.
-It is also famous for medical research on insulin, bone-marrow transplants, stem cells and more.
-Forbes magazine’s ranking of the Top 50 most influential business thinkers of 2013 placed Roger Martin and Don Tapscott, both faculty at Toronto’s Rotman School of Management, at No. 3 and No. 4, respectively.
-With such heft, one might think professors would be too busy for undergraduates, but the university addresses this with small-group learning opportunities such as first-year seminars.
-President Meric Gertler is on a mission to increase those types of opportunities with a $2-billion fundraising goal.
+It is also famous for research on insulin, bone-marrow transplants, regenerative medicine and pioneering work in artificial intelligence.
+U of T is the top-placed Canadian university in Times Higher Education’s 2016 global ranking on employability of graduates.
+The university also has numerous initiatives to support student start-up companies.
+Given its size, one might think professors would be too busy for undergraduates, but the university addresses this with small-group learning opportunities, such as first-year seminars.
+U of T president Meric Gertler is on a mission to increase those types of opportunities.
 “We need to reaffirm the enduring value of a broad liberal arts education at the undergraduate level, but also to ask ourselves how we can help our graduates extract the full benefit from that education,” he says.

 • Engineering Science: This multidisciplinary program has two foundational years followed by two years focused in one of nine areas, including aerospace, engineering mathematics and nanoengineering.

 • Computer Science: This program, considered one of the best in Canada, prepares students for working in programming, web design and research.
 It is also a leading centre for artificial intelligence research; several of its grads have been recruited by Google.